New analysis uses detection and attribution methods to establish multiyear trends of vegetation growth in northern-extratropical latitudes.

 BER Program Managers

 Environmental Sciences Division and Climate Change Science Institute

-Support for this work was provided by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research (BER), including support from the following BER programs: Regional and Global Climate Modeling [ORNL Biogeochemical-Feedbacks Scientific Focus Area (SFA)]; Terrestrial Ecosystem Science (ORNL TES SFA); Earth System Modeling (Accelerated Climate Modeling for Energy)
+J. Mao, X. Shi, P.E.
+Thornton, D.M.
+Ricciuto, and F.M.
+Hoffman are supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, including support from the following programs: Regional and Global Climate Modeling Program [Oak Ridge National Laboratory (ORNL) BGC-Feedbacks Scientific Focus Area (SFA)]; Terrestrial Ecosystem Science (TES) program (ORNL TES SFA); and Earth System Modeling (ACME project).

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER

 Molecular Connections from Plants to Fungi to Ants